Table of Contents

 Giant brands like Loreal are using the new LinkedIn event feature to amaze their audiences.

-Even Google is experimenting with the new Poll feature to advertise its certificate courses.
+Even Google is experimenting with a new Poll feature to advertise its certificate courses.

 With the help of these new features and some tactical tips, growing your brand organically on LinkedIn is possible.